 For the sweet tooth.

-A cute little café that only serves natas, natas and only natas ( sweet, warm, gooey ones at that).
-If your more adveturous they’ve recently started doing a savoury cod fish and cream version which I need to try.
-Sit inside and use their nata shaped shakers to add cinnamon or sugar to your treat, and any family reading this my birthdays in August.
+This cute little café serves natas, natas and only natas.
+Hence the name!
+The original one is sweet, warm and gooey but If you’re looking for something bit more adventurous they’ve recently started doing a savoury codfish and cream version which I need to try.
+Sit inside and use their nata shaped shakers to add cinnamon or sugar to your tart, and any family members reading this it’s my birthdays in August and I want one so bad!

 7. Cafe Maderia, Vauxhall